CZ-NIC/knot/doc/appendices.rst

      - |yes|
      - |no|

+.. [#fn-softhsm] Algorithms supported depend on support in OpenSSL on which SoftHSM relies.
+   A command similar to the following may be used to verify what algorithms are supported:
+   ``$ pkcs11-tool --modul /usr/lib64/pkcs11/libsofthsm2.so -M``.
 .. [#fn-utimaco] Requires setting the number of background workers to 1!

 The following table summarizes supported DNSSEC algorithm numbers and minimal